BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

     #### 2.3 Test design

-- All the test cases are written and reviewed ;
+- All the test cases are written and reviewed
-- Functional test cases will be created in Zephyr Squad using Jira as Test Management tool ;
+- Functional test cases will be created in Zephyr Squad using Jira as Test Management tool
 - Test condition will be created in Jira
-- Pozitive Test and Negative Test will be written and executed
+- Positive Testing and Negative Testing will be written and executed
 - GUI test cases will be created in Zephyr Squad using Jira as Test Management tool .

 #### 2.4 Test implementation